camsenec/qasim/README.md

 ## Program Structure

       com.tanakatomoya.qasimulator--+Activity(Class for activity.
-It is shown in section of 「アクティビティ遷移」
+It is shown in section of Activity Transition
                                     |
                                     +--DrawableObject(Objects drawn on View/FieldView)
                                     |